+All Sociology majors must also take the following support courses:

+PSYC1300 Introduction to Psychology 3 s.h.

+MATH1380 Introduction to Statistics 3 s.h.

 All students who wish to receive a Bachelor of Arts degree in History, International Studies, Social Science, or Sociology in the Social Science Division must successfully complete two semesters of a single foreign language or equivalent as demonstrated by placement examination or status as a native speaker of a language other than English.

 A minimum of 19 s.h. of upper division courses in the major must be taken in residence.

-General Sociology Emphasis 17 s.h.
+General Sociology Concentration 17 s.h.

+SOCI2310 Social Problems 3 s.h.